nigow/TradingSystem/phase1/README.md

 - You cannot edit a trade's time to be in the past
 - You cannot accept a trade that has a current meet up time that has already passed
+- Your items' names and descriptions cannot include commas
+- The location of your meetup cannot include commas
+- Your username is restricted to the following characters: a-z, A-Z, 0-9, _
+- Your password cannot be empty, contain a space, -, ~, or comma.
 - We do not support negative numbers when restricting (as per the specifications)
 - The global action to abort an action is "-1"